wwwser11/Mobile-QA-Documentation/README.md

-# ComiCoin-Mobile-QA
+# Mobile-QA-Documentation

-This repository contains mobile QA documentation and resources for the **ComiCoin** app.
-It’s designed to provide a clear, accessible structure for all QA-related materials, including glossaries, checklists, bug reports, and mind maps, to support transparent and efficient mobile testing.
+This repository contains mobile QA documentation, including a glossary, test checklists, bug reports, and mind maps focused on business logic.
+It provides a clear structure for mobile testing resources, supporting transparency and collaboration for the development and QA teams.

 ## Contents

-- [Glossary](Glossary/Glossary_ComiCoin.md): A collection of key terms and definitions relevant to the ComiCoin app and its testing.
+- [Glossary](Glossary/Glossary_ComiCoin.md): A collection of key terms and definitions relevant to the app and its testing.
 - [Checklists](Checklists): Comprehensive checklists for smoke testing and business logic validation on Android and iOS platforms.
 - **Bug Reports**: Detailed reports of bugs discovered in the mobile app, documenting issues and resolutions.
 - [Mind Map](MindMaps/Mind_Map_ComiCoin_Mobile.pdf): Visual mind maps that outline the business logic and structural flow of the app.